chnyda/taikungoclient/client/docs/AdminUserCreateCommand.md

 HasOrganizationId returns a boolean if a field has been set.

-### SetOrganizationIdNil

-`func (o *AdminUserCreateCommand) SetOrganizationIdNil(b bool)`

- SetOrganizationIdNil sets the value for OrganizationId to be an explicit nil

-### UnsetOrganizationId
-`func (o *AdminUserCreateCommand) UnsetOrganizationId()`

-UnsetOrganizationId ensures that no value is present for OrganizationId, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)